ysr25/tp/docs/UserGuide.md

 ### Searching through flashcards: `search`

-Searches for flashcards that have a matching title, description or tag with `KEYWORD` from all flashcards.
+Want to search for a flashcard?
+This command searches for flashcards that have a matching title, description or tag with `KEYWORD` from all flashcards.

 Format: `search k/KEYWORD`